trento-project/docs/guides/manual-installation.md

 > Note: Be sure to change the `ADMIN_USERNAME` and `ADMIN_PASSWORD`, these are the credentials that will be required to login to the trento-web UI.

-> Note: Add `CHARS_ENABLED=false` if prometheus is not installed or you don't want to use the charts feature of Trento.
+> Note: Add `CHARTS_ENABLED=false` if prometheus is not installed or you don't want to use the charts feature of Trento.

 ```bash
 docker run -d \